YifanShenSZ/Columbus7-Extension/SinglePointBatch/README.md

 All scripts support -h argument to show details

 Two examples to prepare appended geometry file:
-* loop.f90 shows how to generate a loop around a certain geometry
+* scan.f90 shows how to generate a scan around a certain geometry
 * path.f90 shows how to generate a linear path between two geometries